Generalized full matching and extrapolation of the results from a large-scale voter mobilization experiment: Introduction

+The conceptual simplicity of matching is deceiving.
+The approach involves an intricate integer programming problem.
+It is generally intractable to derive optimal solutions to these problems unless the sample is small and the design is simple \citep{Zubizarreta2012}.
+This paper details a matching method with near-optimal performance accommodating complex studies with large samples.

-In this paper, we contribute to the matching literature in two ways.
-First, we introduce a generalization of \emph{full matching}.
-Full matching is a flexible matching method that is optimal for a large set of common cases \citep{Rosenbaum1991,Hansen2004}.
+The introduced method is a generalization of \emph{full matching}.
+Full matching is a flexible method that is optimal for a large set of common cases \citep{Rosenbaum1991,Hansen2004}.
 In particular, among all matching methods that do not leave units unassigned, full matching has the least within-group heterogeneity.
 The method is, however, restricted to studies with two treatment conditions where the investigator requires no more than one unit of each treatment condition in the matched groups.
 Subsequently, full matching cannot be used with more complex designs, and investigators are forced to resort to suboptimal solutions in these situations.
-Two such designs are studies with more than two treatment conditions and when we require the matched groups to contain more than two units (e.g., for estimation of variances or heterogeneous effects).
-The method we introduce, \emph{generalized full matching}, allows for complex designs with multiple treatments and arbitrary size restrictions.
+Two such designs are studies with more than two treatment conditions and when the matched groups are required to contain more than two units of each treatment condition.
+The method we introduce, \emph{generalized full matching}, allows for designs with multiple treatments and complex compositional restrictions.

-Second, we present an efficient algorithm that can be used to derive near-optimal generalized full matchings.
-The algorithm is intended to complement existing matching algorithms.
-In particular, the most widely used algorithm for deriving full matchings \citep{Hansen2006} derives optimal solutions, but it is restricted to the traditional formulation and cannot be used to derive the generalized full matchings that a more complex design requires.
-Furthermore, due to computational constraints, the algorithm by \citeauthor{Hansen2006} cannot be used with large samples.
-Our algorithm solves both of these issues; it derives well-performing generalized full matchings and does so quickly even in large samples.
-We prove that the produced matchings are guaranteed to be within a constant factor of the optimal solutions and that the algorithm terminates in linearithmic time on average.
-This makes full matching possible in the cases where it previously was infeasible.
+Existing matching algorithms cannot be used to derive generalized full matching.
+The most widely used algorithm for full matching \citep{Hansen2006} derives optimal solutions, and it is thus an excellent choice when it can be used.
+Its focus is, however, traditional designs with two treatment conditions.
+The derivation of optimal solutions is also computationally demanding, and the algorithm cannot be used with large samples.
+The core contribution of this paper is the development of an algorithm to derive generalized full matchings.